Welland Canal Riot: Events

 The Irish workers started to riot with each other.
-Two factions, men of Cork County and Connaught County, were feuding with each other.
+Two factions, men of County Cork and Connaught, were feuding with each other.
 Hostility between the two factions grew as they were trying to obtain work between each other.
 They would combine efforts to ensure their workers had jobs by “patrolling” the canal and “driving off any who tried to take a job”.
 However, each faction would then turn to violence while ensuring employment for their individual group.
 The fighting was constant and was “part of the way in which canallers organized their lives, membership in a faction dictating both working and living arrangements”.

 Riots

 From December 1842 through January 1843 in Broad Creek, Ontario, fighting among Welland Canal workers occurred between the Corkmen and Connaughtmen.
 Armed with pitch forks, pistols, guns, and swords, they fought each other in the streets.
 For revenge on the Corkmen, the Connaughtmen stole weapons from blacksmith shops along the canal.
-During the Welland Canal faction riot in December 1843 in Allanburg, Ontario, Corkmen and Connaughtmen clashed while they drank and “accosted” bystanders.
+During the Welland Canal faction riot in December 1843 in Allanburg, Corkmen and Connaughtmen clashed while they drank and “accosted” bystanders.
 The Corkmen present avenged an earlier defeat by the Connaughtmen.
-In December 1843 at Thorold, Ontario, Welland Canal rioting occurred when the two factions beat each other with pikes and poles, and attacked innocent people nearby.
+In December 1843 at Thorold, Welland Canal rioting occurred when the two factions beat each other with pikes and poles, and attacked innocent people nearby.
 Police sought to arrest offenders.